 The Company has accounted for income taxes under the asset and liability method, which requires deferred tax assets and liabilities to be recognized for the estimated future tax consequences attributable to differences between financial statement carrying amounts and respective tax bases of existing assets and liabilities, as well as net operating loss carryforwards and research and development credits.
 Valuation allowances are provided if it is more likely than not that some portion or all of the deferred tax asset will not be realized.
-The Company has considered the impact of the CARES Act in relation to the 2020 income tax provision, however due to the full valuation allowance and no ability or intent to carryback the 2020 net operating loss, there is no impact.
+The Company has considered the impact of the CARES Act in relation to the 2020 income tax provision.
+However, due to the full valuation allowance and no ability or intent to carryback the 2020 net operating loss, no impact is expected.

 The Company's tax provision for interim periods is determined using an estimate of its annual effective tax rate, adjusted for discrete items.
-For the three months ended March 31, 2020 and 2019, the Company recorded no income tax benefit from its pretax losses of \$16,530 and \$14,726, respectively, due to realization uncertainties.
+For the three months ended June 30, 2020 and 2019, the Company recorded no income tax benefit from its pretax losses of \$2,334 and \$20,472, respectively, and similarly for the six months ended June 30, 2020 and 2019, the Company recorded no tax benefit from its pretax loss of \$18,864 and \$35,198, respectively, due to realization uncertainties.

 The Company's U.S. Federal statutory rate is 21%.
-The primary factor impacting the effective tax rate for the three months ended March 31, 2020 is the anticipated full year operating loss which will require full valuation allowances against any associated net deferred tax assets.
+The primary factor impacting the effective tax rate for the three- and sixmonth periods ended June 30, 2020 is the anticipated full year operating loss which will require full valuation allowances against any associated net deferred tax assets.